-The Under-5 child health and mortality statistics project is funded by the W.K.
-Kellogg Foundation through two grants spanning 2017–2018 and 2019–2020.
-The project is a collaboration between the Institute for Health Metrics and Evaluation (IHME) and Regional Research Center “Dr. Hideyo Noguchi” (CIR) at the Autonomous University of Yucatán (UADY).
-IHME is an independent population health research center at the University of Washington and leads the evaluation components of the under-5 child health and mortality statistics project with expertise in primary data collection, technology solutions, and data analytics.
+The Under-5 child health and mortality statistics project was funded by the W.K.
+Kellogg Foundation through two grants spanning 2017–2018 and 2019–2021.
+The project was a collaboration between the Institute for Health Metrics and Evaluation (IHME) and Regional Research Center “Dr. Hideyo Noguchi” (CIR) at the Autonomous University of Yucatán (UADY).
+IHME is an independent population health research center at the University of Washington and led the evaluation components of the under-5 child health and mortality statistics project with expertise in primary data collection, technology solutions, and data analytics.
 The Regional Research Center “Dr. Hideyo Noguchi” (CIR), part of the Autonomous University of Yucatán (UADY) in Mérida, utilizes a multi-disciplinary approach blending medical and social sciences and a devotion to humanist principles to research issues related to health on a regional, national, and international scale.
-UADY provides clinical expertise in medicine and a deep understanding of the local context in Yucatán and Mexico, and leads efforts to implement interventions and conduct local field work.
+UADY provided clinical expertise in medicine and a deep understanding of the local context in Yucatán and Mexico, and led efforts to implement interventions and conduct local field work.

-The ongoing cooperation of both the Secretary of Health of Yucatán, which administers local health systems in the region, and Hospital Agustín O’Horan in Mérida, the site of health facility interventions and data collection, are also critical to the success of the Under-5 child health and mortality statistics project.
+The cooperation of both the Secretary of Health of Yucatán, which administers local health systems in the region, and Hospital Agustín O’Horan in Mérida, the site of health facility interventions and data collection, were also critical to the success of the Under-5 child health and mortality statistics project.

 - Evaluate the quality of death certification in children under 5 in the state of Yucatán by comparing the cause of death recorded from death certificates with those from both medical records and from Verbal Autopsy interviews.